 Though you must meet certain requirements, you can modify child support in Washington.
 Like trying to alter most court-issued decrees, however, it’s not particularly easy.
+Or cheap.

 Child support covers everything caring for children entails.
 This includes everyday costs like food and shelter, medical care, and education.
 When determining the amount, the court considers many factors.

-The calculation includes, among others:
+The calculation includes, among other things: